zodac/folding-stats/CONTRIBUTING.md

 - Start the test containers (--> "Executing tests" <-- )
 - Update the `docker/postgres/jooq/jooq-config.xml` file with the DB connection properties if not using the default
-- Run the `generate.bat` batch file, which will generate the schemas (starting in a directory named `me`)
+- Run the `generate.bat` batch file, which will generate the schemas (starting in a directory named `net`)
 - Traverse the `net` directory until you get to `gen` (full path is `net/zodac/folding/db/postgres/gen`)
 - Move the `gen` directory and all contents into `folding-stats/folding-stats-jar/src/main/java/net/zodac/folding/db/postgres`
     - Overwrite any existing files (or delete beforehand)